11 Ways to Make Money at the Beach and Still Have Fun

 Combine this with your beach chairs and umbrellas as mentioned earlier and you will make yourself a tidy sum at the weekends or school vacation times.

 Where I live there is a man who does just this and people flock to him.
 They find it much easier than bringing their own.
-The equipment has paid for itself many times over.
+Whether you buy new or used equipment, you'll find that the equipment will pay for itself many times over.

 10. Become a Local Tour Guide